ArendPeter/GameMakerGuide/docs/1_Pong_YourFirstGame/10_GMLIfStatements.md

 }
 ```

-To drive this point home, here's a more complicated if statement, one with tabbing and one without.
-Which one is easier to read? (note: there's several things we haven't learned yet, so don't worry if you don't understand parts of it)
+To drive this point home, here's a more complicated set of if statements, one with tabbing and one without.
+Which one is easier to read?

+>> NOTE: This snippet uses a lot of concepts we haven't learned yet, so don't worry about understanding the code.
+I only want you to focus on the tabs

 ```
 if(keyboard_check(vk_right)){